conda/conda/docs/source/user-guide/getting-started.rst

 If a package you want is located in another channel, such as conda-forge, you can manually specify the channel when installing the package::

-   conda activate myenvironment
    conda install conda-forge::numpy

 You can also override the default channels in your `.condarc` file.
 For a direct example, see :ref:`Channel locations (channels) <config-channels>` or read the entire :doc:`Using the .condarc conda configuration file <configuration/use-condarc>`.

 .. tip::

    Find more packages and channels by searching `Anaconda.org <https://www.anaconda.org>`_.
-To learn more about searching for packages and channels on Anaconda.org, see `Anaconda.org's documentation <https://docs.anaconda.com/free/anacondaorg/user-guide/>`_.

 Updating conda
 ==============